pavver/gcode-genius/src/genius-parser/tokenizer/README.md

 ### Output

-The `tokenize` function returns an object containing an array of token objects.
+The `tokenize` function returns an array of token objects.
 Each token object has the following structure:

 ```json
 {